Valkryst/VNameGenerator/README.md

 Use this code however you wish.
 Modifications, improvements, additional lists of names, and new algorithms are welcome.

+Please refer to the LICENSE file for additional information.

 ---

 ## How to Setup: